What Are Goals for Best Practices of Hazard Reporting

-Knowing best practices for hazard reporting in SMS is an attempt to better attain the goals of hazard reporting.
+Knowing best practices for hazard reporting in aviation safety management systems (SMS) is an attempt to better attain the goals of hazard reporting.

 What are the goals of hazard reporting?